zhangy-ict/group-homepage/content/authors/YangZhang/_index.md

 ---
 # Display name
-name: Feng Hou (侯峰)
+name: Yang Zhang (张杨)

 # Username (this should match the folder name)
 authors:
-- FengHou
+- YangZhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. candidate of Grade 2019
+role: Senior Researcher of Lenovo Research

 # Organizations/Affiliations
 # organizations: